victornguyen/vic.codes/content/blog/catching-up/index.md

 I will always view programming as a team sport.
 Like real team sports, it was the small "in-between" moments between teammates I relished the most.
-Like the excitement when you and a teammate discover you can both mutually benefit from a refactor of a common set of logic. _"We're the best!
-Everyone wins!"_ Or when you and your pair both realise you'd both held the same dumb assumption for hours when approaching a problem.  _"We're the worst!
-We're so stupid!"_
+Like the excitement when you and a teammate discover you can both mutually benefit from a refactor of a common set of logic.

+> "We're the best!
+Everyone wins!"

+Or when you and your pair both realise you'd both held the same dumb assumption for hours when approaching a problem.

+> "We're the worst!
+We're so stupid!"

-At the same time, programming is also a rewarding solo experience.
-Where it's just you, the problem and an afternoon to solve it.
-I love those moments too.
+While somehow, at the same time, programming is one of the most rewarding solo experiences (and probably how most of us got into it in the first place).
+Just you, the problem and an afternoon to solve it.
+Bliss.

 <Video src={allday} />